FrankLawrence/Obsidian-Vault/Computer Programming/Computer Networks/The Physical Layer.md

 - infrared systems do not interfere in different rooms
 - no government license needed to operate infrared system
 ## Light Transmission
-- uniderectional: each end needs laser and photodetector
+- unidirectional: each end needs laser and photodetector
 - cannot penetrate rain or thick fog
 # From Waveforms to Bits
 ## The Maximum Data Rate of a Channel
 > [!info] Nyquist's theorem
 > $$\text{Maximum data rate} = 2B\log_2 V\text{ bits/sec}$$
+> $B$: Bandwidth
+> $V$: Number of discrete signal levels

 - **Signal-to-Noise Ratio**(**SNR**): signal power $S$ and noise power $N$ -> $10\log_{10}S/N$ expressed in **decibels** (**dB**)
 	- a ratio of 1000 is 30 dB